dinesh-parmar/Ultrasonic-Distance-Measurement-using-Arduino-and-Seven-Segment/README.md

 ** Segment A, B, C, D, E, F and G of Seven Segment Display are connected to 9,8,7,6,5,4 and 3 respectively.

-**I've also Uploaded The .brd of the schematic on my repository.
+**I've also Uploaded The Eagle board file .brd of the schematic on my repository.**